MichaelOmoniyi/alx-system_engineering-devops/README.md

 - [ 0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter ](./0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter) - Explains what happens on typing www.google.com into your browser

+- [ 0x12.
+Web stack debugging #2 ](./0x12-web_stack_debugging_2) - This project is based on scripting and debugging devops related bugs.

 - [ command_line_for_the_win ](./command_line_for_the_win) - This project is about complete challenges based on the knowledge of using shell.

 - [ gacp.sh ](./gacp.sh)